FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Introduction

-Nevertheless, even if only the updates but the original data are transmitted to the central server, the individuals' privacy could be easily compromised via delicately designed attacks \citep{dwork2017exposed,melis2018inference,zhou2020differentially}. \emph{Differential privacy} \citep{dwork2006calibrating,dwork2014algorithmic} is a well-adopted notion for private data analysis.
-A differentially private algorithm pursues that if the data is changed by one row (entry) with pre-specified limits, then the algorithm's output appears similar in probability.
-Such algorithms protect the users' privacy from any adversary who knows the algorithm's output and even the rest of the data and can resist kind of attack.
-Commonly, a differentially private algorithm is obtained by adding calibrated noise to the non-differentially private algorithm.
+Nevertheless, even if only the updates but not the original data are transmitted to the central server, individuals' privacy can still be compromised through via delicately designed attacks \citep{dwork2017exposed,melis2018inference,zhou2020differentially}.
+To address this issue, the framework of \emph{differential privacy} (DP) \citep{dwork2006calibrating,dwork2014algorithmic} has gained widespread attention in private data analysis.
+A differentially private (DP) algorithm pursues that if the data is changed by one row (entry) with pre-specified limits, then the algorithm's output appears similar in probability.
+Such algorithms protect the individuals' privacy from any adversary who knows the algorithm's output and even the rest of the data and can resist any kind of attack.
+Typically, a differentially private algorithm is obtained by adding calibrated noise to the non-differentially private algorithm.

-In this paper, we consider the problem of partial singular value decomposition (SVD) in the private-preserving federated learning regime.
-SVD is the fundamental problem in machine learning and statistics with applications in dimension reduction \citep{wold1987principal}, clustering \citep{von2007tutorial}, and matrix completion \citep{candes2009exact}, among others.
-The modern computation of SVD can be traced back to 1960s, when the seminal works of \citet{golub1965calculating,golub1970singular} provided the basis for the \emph{EISPACK} and \emph{LAPACK} routines.
-For computing partial SVD of matrices, iterative algorithms such as the power iterations and its variants \citep{Golub2012matrix,hardt2014noisy} flourished.
-Very recently, to solve large-scale problems, distributed learning of SVD or principle components is receiving more and more attention; see \citet{fan2019distributed,chen2020distributed}, among others.
-However, as far as we are aware, existing works can not meet the challenge that the FL confronts and the privacy concerns simultaneously.
+This paper focuses on the problem of eigenspace estimation within the private-preserving federated learning framework.
+Eigen-decomposition is a widely used technique in various machine learning tasks, such as dimension reduction \citep{wold1987principal}, clustering \citep{von2007tutorial}, ranking \citep{negahban2017rank}, matrix completion \citep{candes2009exact}, multiple testing \citep{fan2019farmtest}, and factor analysis \citep{bai2013principal}.
+It also finds applications in fields like finance, biology, and neurosciences \citep{izenman2008modern}.
+The computation of eigenvectors has evolved since the 1960s, with seminal works by \citet{golub1965calculating,golub1970singular} that provided the basis for the \emph{EISPACK} and \emph{LAPACK} routines.
+For computing leading eigenspace of matrices, iterative algorithms such as the power iteration and its variants \citep{Golub2012matrix,hardt2014noisy} flourished.
+Recently, to solve large-scale problems, distributed learning of eigenvectors or principle components is receiving more and more attention; see \citet{fan2019distributed,chen2021distributed}, among others.
+However, as far as we are aware, most existing works can not meet the aforementioned challenges simultaneously.